 The Traineeship programme will typically take up to two years to complete on a full-time basis.
 Trainees who achieve qualifications during their first year may progress earlier to an apprenticeship or further education.
-IT, Health & Social Care, Childcare, Hairdressing and Travel & Tourism programmes have a 1 year duration
+IT, Health & Social Care, Childcare, Hairdressing, Barbering, Beauty & Nail Services, Business Administration and Travel & tourism have a planned 1 year duration.